 Over the last 15 years, the General Council Office has been paying attention to the well-being of ministry personnel and attempting to understand what causes ministers to feel isolated and demoralized.
 A study conducted by the General Council a few years ago indicated a strong correlation between 1) the relationship between the minister and the congregation and 2) the degree to which ministers experience burnout, depression, anxiety and stress.
 In other words, the stronger the pastoral relationship between ministers and the congregation as a whole, the healthier and more effective ministry personnel will be.

 You can read a summary of the specific Fresh Start modules on this page.

-Starting the Fresh Start program in your presbytery or conference begins with a training event for facilitators.
+Starting the Fresh Start program in your Regional Council begins with a training event for facilitators.
 If you are interested in sponsoring a United Fresh Start training event please complete the request form on the Getting Started page.